lamhq/tech-notes/backend/javascript/closure.md

 # Closure

+## Introduction

-A function in JavaScript has access to any variables defined in the outer scope.
-We called this feature is: `closure`.
+A function in JavaScript has access to any variables defined in the outer scope (even when the outer function has finished executing).
+This feature is called a `closure`.

 ```ts
 function outerFunction(arg) {